 The validation tests applied comprise both mathematically defined tests and those based on qualitative judgment, to ensure that the model and its components are both accurate and reflect management opinion.
-Key tests include benchmarking (the results of the Internal Model and its components are compared against external benchmarks), back-testing (historic experience is compared against the results produced by the model) and sensitivity testing (the analysis of the change in results due to changes in its inputs).
-The validation tests are run, documented and assessed against criteria set by the Actuarial function, and are designed to draw conclusions on the appropriateness of the Internal Model.
+Key tests include backtesting (historic experience is compared against the results produced by the model), sensitivity testing (the analysis of the change in results due to changes in its inputs) and benchmarking (the results of the Internal Model and its components are compared against external benchmarks, at the overall Group level).
+The validation tests are run, documented and assessed (against criteria set by the Actuarial function), and are designed to draw conclusions on the appropriateness of the Internal Model.
 The results of this analysis are made available to the Risk Committee and Board.

-In addition, separate and independent validation of the Internal Model is performed to give assurance to the Board that the model is appropriate for use on an ongoing basis, adequately reflects the business's risk profile and takes into account new information as it becomes available, and is accurate and works effectively.
+In addition, separate and independent validation of the Internal Model is performed to give assurance to the Board that the model is appropriate for use on an ongoing basis, adequately reflects the business's risk profile and takes into account new information as it becomes available, and works effectively.
 This informs whether the Internal Model is fit for purpose, including informing important strategic and business decisions, capital management, business planning, risk mitigation, investment allocation and product development.